Slideshow: Fighting Fatigue and Sleepiness On the Road

 FACT: Caffeine Provides a Mild Boost

 Whether in the form of coffee, soft drinks, or gum, caffeine can briefly increase alertness.
 Keep in mind that the effect takes about 30 minutes to kick in, so you may want to pull over and rest until you perk up.
 This temporary fix has its limits -- caffeine can’t overcome severe fatigue and may have little impact on regular coffee drinkers.

 Most fatigue-related crashes occur between 4-6 a.m., but drowsy driving is not restricted to the wee hours.
 Another peak time is between 2-4 p.m.
 Rush hour can also be hazardous, with a quarter of commuters saying they drive drowsy at least a few days per month.

 Driver fatigue causes at least 100,000 police-reported crashes and more than 1,500 deaths each year, according to government estimates.
 The actual number may be higher, considering more than a third of respondents to a National Sleep Foundation poll (103 million people) say they have fallen asleep at the wheel.

 Myth: Only Old People Fall Asleep at the Wheel

 More than half of fatigue-related crashes are caused by drivers younger than 25.
-Others who are at the highest risk: men, people with sleeping disorders, adults with children, and shift workers.
+Others who are at the highest risk: men, people with sleeping disorders, adults with children, commercial drivers, drivers with jet lag, and shift workers.
 Working the night shift increases your risk by nearly six times.
 Rotating shifts that disrupt your sleep cycle and working more than 60 hours a week can also set you up for fatigued driving.